RedDirtDevs/reddirt-website/README.md

 ## Red Dirt Devs

-> Web is under construction using Polymer.
+> Website is under construction using Polymer.
 Be sure to look around and give your thoughts.
+To install, you will need to follow the instructions seen below.
+We're using you'll need NodeJS, NPM, Bower, and Gulp all install globally to get started.

 ![](https://cloud.githubusercontent.com/assets/110953/7877439/6a69d03e-0590-11e5-9fac-c614246606de.png)
 ## Polymer Starter Kit